aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

 ------------------------

-In this section we will show how to generate kinetics heatmap based on LAP.
-Dynamo provides you with ``dyn.pd.least_action``, a function computing the optimal paths between any two cell states in selected basis.
-Then ``dyn.pl.kinetic_heatmap`` can be used to plot kinetics heatmap.
+In this section we will show how to generate kinetics heatmap based on LAP. ``dyn.pd.least_action`` is a function which computes the optimal paths between any two cell states in selected basis. ``dyn.pl.kinetic_heatmap`` can be used to plot kinetics heatmap.

 First we assign observation names to ``init_cells`` and ``end_cells``.
-Note that for demonstration and paper figure reproduction, we only store 1 cell instance in init and end cell list.
-You may use multiple cells as inputs of ``dyn.pd.least_action``.
+Note that for demonstration purses and paper figure reproduction, we only store 1 cell instance in the init and end cell lists.
+You may use multiple cells as inputs for ``dyn.pd.least_action``.

 .. code:: ipython3